The Misfit of Demon King Academy

 also known simply as or is a Japanese light novel series written by Shu and illustrated by Yoshinori Shizuma.
-The series originally began as a web novel in April 2017 on the user-generated novel publishing website Shōsetsuka ni Narō when it was later acquired by ASCII Media Works, which officially began to publish it in March 2018.
+The series originally began as a web novel in April 2017 on the user-generated novel publishing website Shōsetsuka ni Narō when it was later acquired by ASCII Media Works, which published it from March 2018 to August 2025.
 A manga adaptation by Kayaharuka was serialized online from July 2018 to July 2021, when it ended due to the author's death.
 An anime television series adaptation produced by Silver Link aired from July to September 2020.
 A second season aired from January 2023 to July 2024.

 Plot

-After 2,000 years of countless wars and strife, the demon king Anos Voldigoad made a deal with the human hero, Kanon, to sacrifice his own life to ensure peace could flourish.
+After years of countless wars and strife, the demon king Anos Voldigoad made a deal with the human hero, Kanon, to sacrifice his own life to ensure peace could flourish.
 Reincarnating 2,000 years later, Anos finds that royal demons now harshly rule over lower class hybrid demons in a society that values Anos's pureblood descendants over the demons who interbred with other species, such as humans and spirits.
-Finding that magic as a whole has begun to decline and his descendants are weaker as a result of the peace he created, Anos, now technically a hybrid himself, decides to reclaim his former title.
-However, he must first graduate from the Demon King Academy, where he is labeled a total misfit.
+He runs into several issues such as demons and their magic being extremely weak due to the peace he created, and a false demon king known as Avos Dilhevia ruling, with his own name forgotten.
+He seeks to unravel the mysteries behind this false king, dealing with foes, old friends, and the biggest problem: graduating from the Demon King Academy, where he is labeled a total misfit.